Student Arts Orgs

 F.I.S.H. is devoted to developing the art of thumbing one's nose at gravity.
 All skill levels are welcome.
 Come explore all aspects of the art as well as contribute to new performance pieces focused on advanced technical juggling, movement, and maybe even some theater.
 Opportunities for performance, community service, and fun abound.

 Carleton Players is dedicated to producing and supporting drama at Carleton.
 Its primary purpose is assisting in the production of Players shows, but its functions extend to the support of other activities.
 These include sponsoring workshops pertaining to acting or technical theater, trips to off-campus theatrical productions, and other activities related to theater.
 Carleton Players produces three faculty-directed plays per year.
-Students become members by participating in three productions in at least two capacities.

 Carleton's oldest all male a cappella group.
 We're a group of between 8 and 12 guys who sing songs with genres ranging from traditional to pop rock, and give concerts at Carleton and other exotic locales throughout Minnesota.